fxzjshm/simple-radio-telescope-backend/README.md

 net.ipv4.udp_rmem_min = 8388608
 ```

-* check MTU setting of NIC
+* check MTU setting of network interface
-* move NIC and GPU to same NUMA node, topology can be viewed using tools like `lstopo` from hwloc
+* move network interface and GPU to same NUMA node, topology can be viewed using tools like `lstopo` from hwloc
 * force running on this NUMA node ("`$NODE`") using `numactl` & set process priority (nice value, "`$NICE`"):
 ```bash
 sudo numactl --preferred $NODE nice $NICE simple-radio-telescope-backend